Code-Institute-Submissions/sipostudent-Milestone-Project-1/README.md

 #### Media

-- The photos used on this website were obtained from [Pexels.com](https://www.pexels.com/ "Pexels Official Site") and the audio was sourced from [findsounds.com](http://findsounds.com/ "FindSounds Official Site").
+- The photos used on this website were obtained from [Pexels.com](https://www.pexels.com/ "Pexels Official Site") and the audio was sourced from [soundeffectsplus.com](https://www.soundeffectsplus.com/product/comical-bong-whistle-crash-01/ "Sound Effects + Official Site").
 All photos can be used for free, for commercial and non-commercial use, attribution is not required, and photos can be modified.
 All audio clips can be used for free, for commercial and non-commercial use, and attribution is not required.
 For further information, please refer to the relevant websites attached via hyperlink to the corresponding media source title.

 #### Acknowledgements